CFGIndia20/team-21/README.md

 ## Future plans
 1. Additional reports for admin(Communities reached)
 2. Multilingual android app(so that we can have even better reach)
-3. Calculate future compensation(because incentives matter!)
+3. Calculate compensation for beneficiaries(because incentives matter!)